HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 As the MQTT broker handles the resolving of the topic filters, handling messages for complicated subscriptions does not have inherent overhead in the client compared to simple subscriptions.
 Go hog wild.

+### MQTT.js library

+* The example below uses MQTT.js library to listen to updates from all vehicles currently on route.
+See command line examples for other possible topics to try.
+<iframe height="800px" width="100%" src="https://repl.it/@mjaakko/VehiclePositionsMQTT?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+### Command line

 Below are sample subscriptions utilizing the MQTT.js command-line tools.
-Using the corresponding library is not much harder.

-### A situational overview
+#### A situational overview

 To get just the most significant status updates, use:
 ```